outtime1/netify.github.io/SSWK5.md

 ## Problems I Faced:
 This week I struggled with the boxes that we were assigned to hack this week.
 I did my best in using the methods that I had previously known and also tried researching new methods
 ## Reflection on last week
-I listened to the advice given to me from my tutors and tried to add more artifacts that help establish that I am adhering to the subject outlines in this class.
+This week I have done my best to explain my actions as I ha

 ## How I have achieved the Subject Outcomes